ataseren/DevSecOps-Vault/output/devsecops-vault.md

 If you're a developer looking to write secure code:
 - Dive into **Holistic Info-Sec for Web Developers**.

----

-#  DevSecOps Labs & Hands-on Platforms
+# DevSecOps Labs and Hands-on Platforms

 DevSecOps is best learned through practice.
 These labs and training platforms allow you to build, break, and secure applications and infrastructure in simulated or real environments.